HoraceXIaoyiBao/GlyphicVLM-for-ChineseEE/README.md

 Xiaoyi Bao, Jinghang Gu, Zhongqing Wang, Minjie Qiang, and Chu-Ren Huang.
 2024.
 In Findings of the Association for Computational Linguistics: EMNLP 2024, pages 1068–1080, Miami, Florida, USA.
 Association for Computational Linguistics.

+This project is based on [InternLM](https://github.com/InternLM/InternLM-XComposerraw_data/raw_data_example.json).
+Thanks to them!

 ## Data Preparation and Preprocessing